-The most common bricks to break are the base and back bricks as these take the brunt of abuse.
-To ensure the longevity of your fire bricks, please ensure that you gently place fuel in the fire and do not over stack fuel.
+The most common bricks to break are the base and back bricks as these take the brunt of abuse. (wood only models have a base brick) To ensure the longevity of you r fire bricks, please ensure that you gently place fuel in the fire and do not over stack fuel.
 We would also suggest leaving a small bed of ash in the fire at all times.
 This helps the wood burn more efficiently and also acts a cushion between the log and the brick itself.
 If a brick is split it will not need replacing and this could potentially happen at any point.
 We only suggest changing bricks when they have crumbled away, exposing the stove's body.